mahendradwipurwanto/go-comments/README.md

-# Go-Comments README
+# go-comments README

-This is the README for your extension "Go-Comments".
+This is the README for your extension "go-comments".
 After writing up a brief description, we recommend including the following sections.

 ## Features